-Virginia saw a slight increase in the number of substance-exposed infants reported to LDSS in 2021.
+Virginia saw a decrease in the number of substance-exposed infants reported to LDSS in 2022.

-Year 2014 2015 2016 2017 2018 2019 2020 2021

-Number of SEI 1071 1099 1334 1543 1957 1577 1294 1320 Reported
+Year 2014 2015 2016 2017 2018 2019 2020 2021 2022 Number of SEI 1071 1099 1334 1543 1957 1577 1294 1320 1094 Reported

-Legislative clarifications focused on the "medical impact" of the in utero substance exposure on the child.
+Legislative clarifications focused on the "medical impact" of the in-utero substance exposure on the child.
 These changes to the Code of Virginia clarify that substance use by the mother in and of itself does not indicate the child is a substance-exposed infant or that child protective services intervention is needed.
 Legislative changes have also expanded the responsibilities of hospitals to ensure the development of a written discharge plan for the substance-exposed infant.
 This legislation was designed to improve the collaboration between the hospital and family.

-Additionally, public and private agencies serving substance-exposed infants and their families have been working statewide to improve collaboration and communication.
+Additionally, public, and private agencies serving substance-exposed infants and their families have been working statewide to improve collaboration and communication.
 VDSS serves on the Steering Committee of a statewide workgroup, Pathways to Coordinated Care, led by the Virginia Department of Health.
-The workgroup consists of over 60 diverse members including public and private stakeholders and partners.
+The workgroup consists of over sixty diverse members including public and private stakeholders and partners.
 The workgroup is focused on the needs of substance-exposed infants and their caregivers.
 The workgroup identified five reoccurring themes related to services: screening; data; coordination; education and communication.
 Each theme was assigned to a sub-workgroup that, over six months, created a work plan for each theme.
-The sub-workgroups identified theme goals as well as short, moderate and long-term objectives to achieve these goals.
+The sub-workgroups identified theme goals as well as short, moderate, and long-term objectives to achieve these goals.
 An example from the Screening Workgroup is to create a portal with all Plans of Safe Care that can be accessed by any provider involved in the patient's care.
-The pandemic created some delays but the work plans for each theme were submitted to the Department of Health.
+The pandemic created some delays, but the work plans for each theme were submitted to the Department of Health.
+The Virginia Department of Health is interested in hiring a new position to assist in resuming this workgroup.
+Future action regarding this workgroup and its progress is forthcoming.
 Furthermore, VDSS has been providing training to mandated reporters across Virginia on the screening criteria for reports involving allegations of a substance-exposed infant based on the SEI Decision Tree Tool developed by VDSS in 2018.